What is a genetic fault (aka genetic mutation)?

 Knowing your BRCA status can help you get the right treatment if you have ovarian cancer.
 It also helps prevent future cases in your family.
 Here are some things to think about:

-• If you have a BRCA mutation, other family members might have it too.
+- If you have a BRCA mutation, other family members are at risk of carrying the same high risk.

-• If you have a BRCA mutation or Lynch syndrome, you have a 50% chance of passing it to your children.
+- If you have a BRCA gene fault or Lynch syndrome, you have a 50% chance of passing it to your children.

 Everyone has the right to choose whether to get tested.
 It’s an important decision, and genetic counseling can help you decide.